 Register to Participate

 As places in the Working with Wine Fellowship Education Program are limited, all applicants will be required to complete an entrance examination.
 Each applicant must book an entrance examination place by completing an online registration form on the Register page.
-Date will be announced in late 2022.

-Taking place early in 2023 in Adelaide, Brisbane, Melbourne, Perth and Sydney, you will be required to sit an hour long written exam and tasting assessment.
+Taking place early in Adelaide, Brisbane, Melbourne, Perth and Sydney, you will be required to sit an hour long written exam and tasting assessment.
 Theoretical knowledge will be tested in areas of viticulture, viniculture, laws and regulations and global awareness of regions and producers.
 The tasting assessment will consist of three wines served blind, and we will be looking for detail as to the identity of the wine; variety, country, region, vintage and producer.

 The results of this examination will determine the allocation of places in each State.
 The successful participants of the Working with Wine Education Program will be chosen by an independent selection panel, and notified of their success.
 The panel's decision is final and no correspondence will be entered into.

 The participants must attend two seminars during the year, with attendance at both seminars being compulsory.
 Each seminar will be held over a day and will include a further written/tasting examination covering the Seminar subject.
 The results of these two additional seminar examinations, together with the results of the entrance examination and the written assignment module (see below), will determine the finalists in each State.